Several Walmart stores hit by credit card skimmers: What to look for

 SYRACUSE, N.Y.
-(WSYR-TV) — Skimming devices have been installed by suspected scammers in at least five New York Walmart stores over the last week, local police departments confirmed to Nexstar’s WSYR.
+(WSYR-TV) — Skimming devices have been installed by suspected scammers in at least five New York Walmart stores over the last week, several police departments confirmed to Nexstar’s WSYR.

 Investigations have been opened after devices were found in stores in Granby, East Syracuse, Camillus, Auburn and Oswego.